Fleckism/SecurityPlus/SecurityPlus/14B Indicators of Web Application Attacks.md

 ### SSL Strip

 A Secure Sockets Layer ([[SSL]]) strip attack is launched against clients on a local network as they try to make connections to websites.
-The threat actor must first perform a Man-in-the-Middle ([[MITM]]) attack via [[ARP]] poisoning to masquerade as the default gateway.
+The [[threat actor]] must first perform a Man-in-the-Middle ([[MITM]]) attack via [[ARP]] poisoning to masquerade as the default gateway.
 When a client requests an HTTP site that redirects to an HTTPS site in an unsafe way, the sslstrip utility ([https://github.com/moxie0/sslstrip](https://github.com/moxie0/sslstrip)) proxies the request and response, serving the client the HTTP site, hopefully with an unencrypted login form.
-If the user enters credentials, they will be captured by the threat actor.
+If the user enters credentials, they will be captured by the [[threat actor]].
 Sites can use the HTTP Strict Transport Security (HSTS) lists maintained by browsers to prevent clients requesting HTTP in the first place.

 Play Video
 # CROSS-SITE SCRIPTING